 – Remnant Line Items

-On top these, you are allowed to set floor prices for network/bulk/price-priority line items while creating the line items.
+On top of these, you are allowed to set floor prices for network/bulk/price-priority line items while creating the line items.

 Apparently, publishers are allowed to create hundreds of open auction pricing rules for Google ad exchange, first look auctions, and remnant line items separately.
 The more complex your setup is, the more rules you’ll need, to ensure price consistency and competitive exclusion.